 - One time events (such as weddings and conferences)

 If your website is content heavy, complex, or has tons of information, a one-page website isn’t a good choice.
-Like a pair of bell bottom jeans, one page websites aren’t right for everyone.

-How to Create a One-Page Website
+How to create a one-page website

 You’ve decided a one-page website is perfect for your website needs.
 Now what?
 Let’s learn about the best templates for one-page websites and 5 tips for designing a beautiful one.